 3. List Your Address

-If you are a service business (like a plumber) located in a metro area, you’d benefit by listing all of the nearby suburbs and towns you service.
+Additionally, if you are a service business (like a plumber) located in a metro area, you will benefit by listing all of the nearby suburbs and towns you service.

 Likewise, a restaurant would benefit by listing their neighborhood or district they are in.
 Again, not just for SEO purposes, but also to let potential customers feel confident they’re on the site of a business who can help them.